vivigirardin/2020-01-17-github/workshop_outline.md

 * GitHub can also be used to work on text documents?
 * GitHub enables collaboration on documents and software entirely through the web interface?
 * you can create a simple webpage with a few clicks through GitHub?
-* you don’t need any knowledge of the command-line version control tool ‘git’ to do all this?
+* you don’t need any knowledge of the command-line version control tool `git` to do all this?

 Also: